Kylie Moore-Gilbert: Detention in Iran

 The Sunday Times reported in June 2020 that sources close to Moore-Gilbert's family had informed it of her receiving beatings at the hands of guards, due to her looking out for new prisoners, and suffered injuries on her hands and arms.
 They also said that the governor of Evin Prison had ordered her to be drugged to break her resistance.
 One source said that the beatings had caused her to repeatedly fall unconscious and she had major bruises over her entire body.
 Richard Ratcliffe, husband of Nazanin Zaghari-Ratcliffe who was also held in Evin prison, said Moore-Gilbert was being kept in solitary confinement and was being severely abused, which shocked Iranian activists who knew about it.
 In August 2020, the Australian 60 Minutes program on the Nine Network aired an episode called "Living Hell" about her imprisonment.

 On 24 October 2020, Moore-Gilbert was said to have been transferred from Gharchak to an unknown location.
 Australian Foreign Minister Marise Payne said the Australian Government was "seeking further information" about Moore-Gilbert's location.
 On 29 October 2020, Moore-Gilbert was returned to Evin Prison.
 On 25 November 2020, Iranian state media announced that Moore-Gilbert had been released as part of a prisoner exchange.
-The Young Journalists Club, a pro-regime news agency in Iran, stated that Moore-Gilbert was a "dual national spy [...] who worked for the Zionist regime", and that she had been exchanged for an Iranian 'businessman' and two other Iranian citizens who had been held overseas.
+The Young Journalists Club, a news agency affiliated with Iranian state media, stated that Moore-Gilbert was a "dual national spy [...] who worked for the Zionist regime", and that she had been exchanged for an Iranian 'businessman' and two other Iranian citizens who had been held overseas.

 Writing a personal note for the public on the day of her release, Moore-Gilbert wrote that despite her "long and traumatic ordeal" in jail in Iran and the "injustices" she had been subjected to, she departed Iran with the same sentiments as she came in: "as a friend and with friendly intentions."

-During her detainment, the official advice to her family from the Australian Government was to keep a low profile, however in 2022 Moore-Gilbert said that greater media attention on her detention would have helped apply more pressure on both the Iranian regime and the Department of Foreign Affairs and Trade to negotiate her release.
+During her detainment, the official advice to her family from the Australian Government was to keep a low profile, however in 2022 Moore-Gilbert said that greater media attention on her detention would have helped apply more pressure on both the Iranian government and the Department of Foreign Affairs and Trade to negotiate her release.